apache/druid/docs/operations/druid-console.md

 ![data-loader-1](../assets/web-console-02-data-loader-1.png)

-After picking the source of your data just follow the series for steps that will show you incremental previews of the data as it will be ingested.
+After selecting the location of your data just follow the series for steps that will show you incremental previews of the data as it will be ingested.
 After filling in the required details on every step you can navigate to the next step by clicking the `Next` button.
 You can also freely navigate between the steps from the top navigation.